Merkert Gymnasium - Stonehill Skyhawks

 Access 4

-Merkert Gymnasium is located in the middle of campus, not far from some of Stonehill’s other athletic facilities, including W.B Mason Stadium, Lou Gorman Field, and the Sally Blair Ames Athletic Complex.
+Merkert Gymnasium is located in the middle of campus, not far from some of Stonehill’s other athletic facilities, including W.B Mason Stadium, Lou Gorman Field and the Sally Blair Ames Athletic Complex.

 Fans will enter Merkert Gymnasium into a small lobby adorned with murals from the school’s various athletic programs.
-The ticket table, snack bar, and rest rooms are all located here.
+The ticket table, snack bar and tiny rest rooms are all located here.
 Fans will take a flight of stairs down to the gym floor.
 There are molded purple bleachers on either side of the court.
 There is no seating on either end of this cozy gym.

-Return on Investment 5
+Return on Investment 4

 Extras 1